SkymindIO/skil-clients/rust/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **predictwithpreprocessjson**
-> ::models::JsonArrayResponse predictwithpreprocessjson(ctx, body, model_uri)
+> ::models::JsonArrayResponse predictwithpreprocessjson(ctx, body, deployment_name, model_name, version)
 Preprocesses the input and run inference on it and returns it as a JsonArrayResponse

 ### Required Parameters